Bachelorette Rachel Lindsay Is Wearing A Natural Hairstyle

 She assembled the front of her braids in a flattering half bun, something we saw quite a bit at Coachella.
 Lindsay really is just like us: Natural and relaxed girls often cop braids or twists as soon as summer hits, as protective styles are fuss-free and easier to swim (and sweat) in.

-We've already discussed what Lindsay's leading role on the show means in terms of representation.
+Lindsay's leading role on the show is very significant in terms of representation.
 She's the show's first Black bachelorette ever (the series, as well as its spinoffs, have been on the air since 2002, for the record).
 That's not only a win for diversity, but a way to demonstrate to the world that carrying a network dating show has nothing to the color of your skin.

 It's also a chance for viewers all around the country to get a taste of Black girl magic.
 Twitter's rejoiced at seeing Lindsay fix herself up in the mirror while preparing for a date during the season premiere.
 "Why did I get happy seeing Rachel flat iron her hair?
 I'm just so happy there's a Black Bachelorette, y'all sorry!" one wrote, celebrating the authentic and relatable moment.